 Shareholder relations are given high priority by both the Board and the Manager.
 The prime medium by which the Company communicates with shareholders is through the Annual Report and the Half Year Update Statements which aim to provide shareholders with a clear and informative understanding of the Company's activities and its results.
-This information is supplemented by the daily publication at the London Stock Exchange and New Zealand Stock Exchange of the net asset value of the Company's ordinary shares and a monthly fact sheet, the Annual Report and the Half Year Report.
-All documents issued by the Company can be viewed on the Company's website www.hendersonfareastincome.com
+This information is supplemented by the daily publication on the London Stock Exchange and New Zealand Stock Exchange of the net asset value of the Company's ordinary shares and a monthly fact sheet.
+The Manager also provides information on the Company and videos of the Fund Manager on the Company's website, via various brand media channels and through the HGi content platform.